Posted August 25, 2016 – Narrated by Jim

 Using the walkie talkie, stay in communication with the person inside.

-When you think the blockage is gone, open the valve on the Flush King to let water and the contents of the black water tank drain into the sewer hose, but leave the fresh water inlet running for now.
+When you think the blockage is gone, turn off the fresh water inlet and open the valve on the Flush King to let water and the contents of the black water tank drain into the sewer hose.

 If anything has happened to the blockage, you will see something other than clear water coming out.